 Realism: In terms of replicating a real steel Schofield No. 3, this BB/pellet revolver sure looks and feels the part.
 The recessed barrel and hidden CO2 screw don’t give anything away that this airgun version is not the real deal.
 But as with all shell-loading airgun revolvers, the shells are actually closer to a .380 caliber in diameter rather than a .45, which is what the real steel Schofield would be designed to have.

 Comments: Yet another classic shell-loading CO2 BB revolver, the more the merrier in my opinion!
-I like that you get 12 shells with our kit version: 6 for 4.5mm steel BBs and 6 for .177 caliber pellets.
 The Schofield No. 3 is a hefty revolver, but the pistol grip is not super large so even people with smaller hands shouldn't have a problem shooting.
 The real problem is deciding which shell-loading airgun revolver to buy now since we have so many to choose from… Classic or modern, nickel or black, or perhaps weathered?
 Overall, the revolver shot well for me.
 The trigger is nice, short and light, making shot-placing easy.
 Because of its single action only trigger, you need to reset between every shot, which can affect groupings.
 Since the barrel isn't rifled, you can shoot whatever ammo type you feel like shooting with no danger of damaging the rifling.